 GLERA argued for a deferral so that a better more considered scheme could be developed, one that would deliver better quality housing for our future neighbours and complement rather than damage an area of international architectural interest.

 It has been recognised by both Islington and City of London planning committees that the scheme causes significant harm.
-On the basis of a resident vote at the last Public Meeting, GLERA are seeking legal opinion to ascertain whether the City and Islington have properly and accurately considered this harm in deciding in favour of the perceived benefits of the scheme.
-More information to follow.
+On the basis of a resident vote at the last Public Meeting on Tuesday 10 April, a resident lead group, Fans of Golden Lane (Friends, Admirers, Neighbours and Supporters) are seeking legal opinion to ascertain whether the City and Islington have properly and accurately considered this harm in deciding in favour of the perceived benefits of the scheme.

 Prior Weston Consent (conditions as reference)